colinpriest/qantas-reputation-damage-dashboard/README.md

 - **Data Privacy**: No personal data is stored; only public news content
 - **Caching**: First run takes 2-3 hours; subsequent runs are much faster
 - **Resume Capability**: Can safely interrupt and resume processing
+- **Performance**: Event deduplication is 440x faster on subsequent runs
+- **Data Quality**: Only unique reputation damage events are displayed in dashboard

 ## 📞 Support